Whiplash in Children: Care Instructions

 Call your doctor now or seek immediate medical care if:

-• Your child has new or worse symptoms in his or her arms, legs, chest, belly, or buttocks.
+• Your child has new or worse symptoms in the arms, legs, chest, belly, or buttocks.
 Symptoms may include:

 • Numbness or tinging.